kkartas/ETLForge/paper/paper.md

 # Acknowledgements

-We acknowledge the broader Python data science community, particularly the contributors to pandas, NumPy, and related libraries that form the foundation of this work.
-We also thank the users and contributors who have provided feedback and helped improve the framework.
+I acknowledge contributions from the open-source community, whose feedback and suggestions have been invaluable.

 # References